 August 9, 2019

 Usually, it happens when you least expect it.
 You’re out on the town and something prompts an officer to arrest your friend.
 All of a sudden, your friend is being handcuffed and escorted to the back of a police car.
 You’re probably feeling helpless and at a loss for what to do in the present moment.
-Below we’re going to break down what you should do if you find yourself in a similar situation.
+Below we’re going to break down what you should do if you find yourself in a similar situation with a friend being arrested.

 Although you may be compelled to interfere, this could potentially do more harm than good.
 A police officer is trying to do their job and as long as they’re doing it professionally, interference could lead to aggravating an officer and even your own arrest, to make matters worse.
 You won’t be able to help your friend if you’re behind bars too.
 One thing you can do is ask where your friend will be taken and then leave the situation be.